 Here are some tips to keep in mind when buying home appliances and electronics online:

 General household items such as electrical, electronic and gas appliances under Consumer Protection (Safety Requirements) Regulations need to carry the SAFETY Mark before they can be sold in Singapore.
+Click here to learn more about the types of household items which requires a SAFETY Mark.

 Photos from online marketplaces may show limited product angles so when in doubt, always ask the seller if the product has been tested for safety and bears a SAFETY Mark.